Rsantct/pe.audio.sys/pe.audio.sys/loudspeakers/README.md

 Accordingly, two set of cross over FIR files are provided, both of them are typical 2000 Hz cross over files with a litte of EQ per driver.
 The 'minpha' set uses typical LR 24 dB/oct slopes.
 The 'linpha' set uses brickwall slopes at cross over ends.

+In addition, an optional **subsonic** filtering is configured by using the provided `subsonic.mp.pcm` and `subsonic.lp.pcm` FIR files with 4098 taps lenght.
+The 'lp' one has flat GD response but adding 46 ms of extra latency.

 ### Convolver performance test (3_way_test)